-Gene Theis has been volunteering with Habitat for Humanity for over a year.
-He has dedicated hundreds of hours at the Restore.
+Gene Theis has been volunteering with Habitat for Humanity and has dedicated hundreds of hours at the Restore.
 If you are a regular shopper you will see Gene many days a week.
 His energy is contagious as greets donors at the drop off center and talks with customers about items for sale at the store.

 "I remember I had worked for Deere for 36 years, all inside, mainly sitting at a desk, and dealing with solving problems mentally.
 It was not a bad job, but well before I retired, I knew that in retirement I wanted something different.
 I wanted something more physical, more fresh air, less mental work, but still socially active.
 So shortly after I retired I saw this ad in an envelope that I got at home mentioning that the Restore was opening and they were looking for volunteers, especially those with experience in building materials, etc. I showed it to my daughter and she said immediately " Dad, that is you".
 So I signed up for the orientation and as soon as I met Jeff, I knew I would like him and working at the store.
 So that's how I started pretty much when the store opened.